Wycliffe-USA/googledrivebackup/README.md

 `maxParallel` - [int] [`2`] Configure the maximum number of accounts to backup in parrallel.
 `brivePreferredFormats` - [string] [`pptx,docx,xlsx,jpg`] Configure the preferred formats for Brive to convert google docs into.
 If you don't it will download them in every available format.
 File extensions must be comma separated.
+`cleanOldFiles` - [bool] [$true] Remove older files.
+Hack to remove old files after a certain number of days since Brive doesn't have the concept of removing local copies that no longer exist in google docs.
+The file will arbitrarily be deleted.
+If it still exists on google, it will be re-downloaded.
+`cleanOldFilesDays` - [int] [365] Number of days after which we will remove older files.
+`cleanOldFilesChance` - [int] [0-100] Percent of time that an older file will be removed.
+Instead of removing every older file that is older than `cleanOldFilesDays`.
+You may choose to remove some of them, at random.
+50 equals 50% chance it any given file will be removed.
+100 equals 100% chance.
+This will allow for less re-downloading if the file still exists on google.

 **Other Notes:**
 *Suggest enabling long file name support on the windows host as google doc folder paths can become quite lengthy.